credativ/elephant-shed/doc/chapter/first-steps.md

     * Portal: Click on the button `Service` next to the cluster and choose "Reload" from the dropdown menu
     * `psql`: `SELECT pg_reload_conf();`

-7. (optional) Configure a superuser to be able to use pgAdmin4 <https://your-server/pgadmin4> or other management tools
+7. (optional) Configure a superuser to be able to use OmniDB <https://your-server/omnidb> or other management tools
     * Create password for user postgres: `\password`
     * Create personalized superusers: `CREATE USER "sosna" SUPERUSER;`, `\password "sosna"`